 A key principle of building design will be to adopt a fabric first approach, with buildings orientated to benefit from natural light whilst balancing solar gain to take advantage of passive heating whilst reducing overheating risk.
-Features will be included which seek to reduce water consumption.
+At the detailed building design stage consideration will be given to the positive benefits of energy efficiency that can be achieved with higher standards of insulation, ventilation and air tightness and can allow for more efficient alternatives to gas for heating.
+Consideration will be given to the provision of photovoltaics on new buildings.
+New buildings will also integrate water saving features and the possibility of new buildings to integrate rainwater harvesting will be considered where it is practicable and feasible.
 The parking strategy will incorporate provision of charging points for electric vehicles.